Design of 2D Skyrmionic Metamaterial Through Controlled Assembly

-Employing spin-dynamics simulation tools in our controlled assembly protocols, we investigate the relative stability of the created skyrmionic metamaterials.
+Employing spin dynamics simulation tools in our controlled assembly protocols, we investigate the relative stability of the skyrmionic metamaterials.
 Specifically, we perform high-throughput atomistic-spin-dynamic (ASD) simulations, using the UppASD package\cite{UppASD_book}.
 The material class we propose consists of a monolayer film, which inherently supports non-trivial topologies\cite{xu2023metaheuristic,zhang2017skyrmion,tang2021magnetic,kind2020existence,rybakov2019chiral,kuchkin2020magnetic}.
-We present a theoretical pathway for constructing various complex topological textures from skyrmionic building-blocks, including reported high-order antiskyrmions and skyrmion bags, as well as aforementioned skyrmionic metamaterial.
+We present a theoretical pathway for constructing various complex topological textures from skyrmionic building-blocks, including reported high-order antiskyrmions and skyrmion bags, as well as the aforementioned skyrmionic metamaterials.